pocka/bitcolor/docs/api/converter.md

 # Converter functions

-Converter functions take a color as input, then return _something_.
-They are the function which could be represented as `converter(color, ...params) => T`.
+Converter functions take a color as input, then return the color in another format.
+They are the functions which could be described as `converter(color, ...params) => T`.

 ## `toRgbaString`